When to Hire Your First Employee: The Decision Framework

 Go Deeper: The Delegation Map And Clear Edge OS Framework

-But if you want the complete delegation system that shows what to hand off first, in what sequence, and how to maximize leverage:
+This solves the immediate problem — knowing when to hire and having a clear decision framework.
+But if you want a complete delegation system that shows what to hand off first, in what sequence, and how to maximize leverage, you’ll need to go deeper than this single framework.

 The Delegation Map shows you exactly what to delegate at each revenue stage, how to sequence handoffs for maximum impact, and how to build a team that scales with your business.